jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 I went on an exploration and came across procedural generation.

 Little did I know the complexities involved.
-I was on the verge of giving up, however because of the comments and messages from readers of chapter 1, I kept going.
+I was on the verge of giving up, however because of the comments and messages from readers of previous chapter, I kept going.
 And the enlightenment came three days ago, all the pieces fit together.

 Basically it's about automatically fitting things together like a jigsaw puzzle.
 To solve this problem, let's again think in systems.